mjgs/routes-builder/Readme.md

       $ cd myNewProject && npm install (install dependencies)
       $ export NODE_ENV=development DEBUG=routes-builder:* (export environment variables)
       $ npm start (or if you prefer node app.js)

+  The command line tool uses the [routes-builder-demo-project](https://github.com/mjgs/routes-builder-demo-project) to create a new project so you'll need an internet connection to create new projects successfully.

 ## Overview